Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

 Heart arrhythmias: These are abnormal heart rhythms that can cause the heart to beat too fast, too slow, or irregularly.
-They can be caused by a variety of factors, including structural abnormalities in the heart, certain medications, and lifestyle factors.
+This heart disease can be caused by a variety of factors, including structural abnormalities in the heart, certain medications, and lifestyle factors.

 -